ogmini/ogmini.github.io/_posts/2026-9-7-Pixel 7 - Researching Root.md

 6. Use ADB to flash the patched `init_boot.img` back to the phone
 7. Reboot

 I will probably use a tool called Pixel Flasher from badabing2003 at [https://xdaforums.com/t/pixelflasher-a-gui-tool-for-flashing-updating-rooting-managing-pixel-phones.4415453/](https://xdaforums.com/t/pixelflasher-a-gui-tool-for-flashing-updating-rooting-managing-pixel-phones.4415453/).
+There is also a Pixel 7 specific thread at [https://xdaforums.com/t/pixelflasher-for-google-pixel-7-support-thread.4505289/](https://xdaforums.com/t/pixelflasher-for-google-pixel-7-support-thread.4505289/).
 It is just a matter of getting the time and confidence to give this a shot.